 USGS EPest-low and EPest-high estimates indicate a range of crop-specific pesticide use based on surveyed data obtained by each state, except for the state of California.
 EPest-low estimates rely on models that assume zero use for any crop where pesticide use data was not reported within a Crop Reporting District ("CRD"), and thus more accurately reflects that.
 The USGS calculated pesticide use estimates by applying pesticide-by-crop use rates to the harvested acreage for each crop in each CRD.
-Note that the concentrations indicated in the maps above reflect the USGS estimates allocated to total harvested acreage for all crops reported in the county and total harvested acreage for all crops reported in the state.
-For this reason, unless all harvested crops reported in the county or reported in the state were applied with OPs, the concentrations found on the maps will be diluted in comparison to the true concentration.
-Methods for how the concentrations were calculated are described in Maps: Organophosphate Pesticides in the U.S.
+Note that the concentrations indicated in the maps above reflect the USGS estimates allocated to total harvested acreage for all crops reported in the state.
+For this reason, unless all harvested crops reported in the torus reported in the state were applied with OPs, the concentrations found on the maps will be diluted in comparison to the true concentration.
+Methods for how the concentrations were calculated are described in Maps: Organophosphate Pesticides in the US.